 While you don’t always intend to end up running in low light, dusk, or the dark, we’ve all been there: You were going to get in your run at noon, but your officemate (your dog) was giving you side-eye about your lame lunch and so you replaced the run with a maple habanero chorizo burrito and an horchata.
 Once the burrito finally settled into your belly, it was nearly 4 p.m. and now your boss (again, your dog) is giving you side-eye about skipping the run.
-While 4 o’clock used to be an appropriate time for a run, now you’re pushing up against the sun, and you’ll need to be smart if you want to get a run in as it gets dark.
+While 4 o’clock used to be an appropriate time for a run, in many places, it’s pushing up against the sun, and you’ll need to be smart if you want to get a run in as it gets dark.
 Let’s look at what you need for running in low light.

 Reflectivity Is Key